Last updated: April 23, 2026

 Can I scan food to see if it is halal?

 Yes.
-Apps like HalalChecker AI let you scan a barcode, photograph the ingredient list, or take a picture of the product.
-The AI analyzes the ingredients and tells you whether the product is halal, haram, or doubtful within seconds.
+Apps like HalalChecker AI, Tayib, and Halal Check let you scan a barcode, photograph the ingredient list, or take a picture of the product.
+The AI analyzes the ingredients and returns a halal, haram, or doubtful verdict within seconds, along with an explanation for each ingredient.

 Is there a halal food app that works without a barcode?

 Yes.
-HalalChecker AI can analyze a product by scanning the ingredient list text or by taking a photo of the product itself, so you do not need a barcode.
-This is especially useful for bulk items, imported products, or items with damaged barcodes.
+HalalChecker AI can analyze a product by scanning the ingredient list text or by taking a photo of the product itself, so a barcode is not required.
+Tayib also supports ingredient OCR as its primary input method.
+This is especially useful for bulk items, imported products, items with damaged barcodes, and products that are not yet in any barcode database.

 Are halal food apps free?

-Some are completely free (Verify Halal, Scan Halal) but use database-only lookups.
-AI-powered apps typically offer limited free scans with paid plans for unlimited use.
-HalalChecker AI offers 2 free scans per month, with unlimited plans starting at $4.90 per month.
+Some are fully free (Verify Halal, Scan Halal, and Mustakshif in its core app with ads).
+AI-powered apps typically use a freemium model with limited free scans and a paid subscription for unlimited use.
+HalalChecker AI offers 2 free scans per month, with unlimited plans at $4.99 per month or $29.99 per year (a saving of roughly 50% versus monthly).

 Do halal food apps consider different madhabs?

 Some do.
-HalalChecker AI considers different schools of Islamic jurisprudence (Hanafi, Shafi'i, Maliki, Hanbali) in its analysis.
-This matters because certain ingredients, like seafood other than fish, have different rulings depending on the madhab.
+HalalChecker AI and Tayib both account for different schools of Islamic jurisprudence (Hanafi, Shafi'i, Maliki, Hanbali).
+This matters because ingredients like certain seafood, specific enzymes, or fermentation byproducts can have different rulings depending on the madhab.

 Try It Yourself